kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 ### Non-Goals

-Support custom rules for pod selection in the current internal queue of scheduler.
+1. Support custom rules for pod selection in the current internal queue of scheduler.
+2. Enable scheduler developers to change the internal queue, or queue sorting plugin.

 ## Proposal